East San Fernando Valley Light Rail Transit Project: Route selected: Modified Alternative 4

 By 2023, Metro initiated a new study of the northern phase of the project to better plan for how to share the right of way with an expanded Antelope Valley Line.
 Since development of the ESFVLRT began, Metrolink had released plans to double track their line, which was not adequately accounted for in the initial plans.
+Metro staff would prepare a report recommending that the second phase be canceled in lieu of adding a new infill station to the Metrolink line at Pacoima to provide connections to the Van Nuys/San Fernando station.
+The staff report was first presented to Metro's Planning and Programming Committee at their November 19, 2025 meeting, where it was approved, leading it to be presented to Metro's board of directors at its December 4, 2025 meeting, where it was unanimously approved.

 Construction

-The line is planned to be built in two phases: the first runs from the Van Nuys G Line station to San Fernando Road with the remaining segment to be completed later.
+The initial operation section (IOS) is planned to be built from the Van Nuys G Line station to San Fernando Road.
 Groundbreaking occurred in December 2022, with operations to begin in 2031.